NCEAS/ca-mpa/README.md

 The GitHub repository has the following structure

-* **data-processing**: This folder contains scripts that clean and visualize the data associated with the project.
+* **data-processing:** This folder contains scripts that clean and visualize the data associated with the project.
 There are subfolders for each dataset.
-The data are kept in the Google drive and the figures are exported to the figs folder.
+The data are kept in the Google drive and the figures are exported to the **figs** folder.
+* **docs:** This folder contains documents associated with the project.
+* **figs:** This figure contains figures generated in the **data-processing** folder and in the various analysis folders.

 ## Working group members